jimmitjoo/tjo/docs/configuration.md

 ## Validation

-GemQuick validates configuration at startup.
+Tjo validates configuration at startup.
 Invalid configuration will prevent the application from starting:

 ```
 configuration errors: invalid DATABASE_TYPE: mongodb; OTEL_SERVICE_NAME is required when OTEL_ENABLED=true